HOW TO SPEND 5 DAYS IN AUSTRIA – ITINERARY

 Personally, I think it is really hard to give exact times because we all travel differently and everyone has different focuses when traveling.

 However, this 5-day Austria itinerary is how I would spend my time in this country.
-It is such a beautiful country and surely deserves more time but realistically we all have only a limited time to spend in a country (especially in an expensive country like Austria) so I hope you enjoy your 5 days in Austria.
+It is such a beautiful country and surely deserves more time but realistically we all have only a limited time to spend in a country (especially in an expensive country like Austria) so I hope you enjoy your 5 days in Austria and if you have a few more days in the country you can see more of this beautiful country.